rohitsakala/synopsisDebateParser/README.md

 # Parliamentary Debate Parser

-The project aims to create a parser for the Parliamentary debates wherein final result will be filling entities, attributes and relationships.
+* The project aims to create a parser for the Parliamentary debates wherein final result will be filling entities, attributes and relationships.
 Only synopsis is being scrapped as of now.

-Contact me if anyone interested
+* Contact me if anyone interested

 ## Progress

-Scrapping Code - Done
+* Scrapping Code - Done
-DebateType Parser Code - Done
+* DebateType Parser Code - Done
-Member Data Scrapping Code - Not Done
+* Member Data Scrapping Code - Not Done

-Data Collected - 2014,2015,2016,2017
+* Data Collected - 2014,2015,2016,2017

-### Note :- Under development

-# Contact :- rohitsakala@gmail.com

 ## Information to be stored

 * Synopsis Debates
-** English Date
+..* English Date
-** Indian Date
+..* Indian Date
-** SecretaryGeneral
+..* House Name
+..* secretaryGeneral Name
+..* Debates

 *** Name
 ** Debate Type
 *** Bill Id (If exists)